 Each medical record correctly submitted with a matching sampled enrollee CMS coversheet is evaluated independent of all other submissions and is reviewed for both validity and diagnosis coding.
 The entire medical record is reviewed before making a final decision on validity and coding.
-Only coding results from valid medical record submissions are used in payment error calculations.
-It is critical to understand all guidance pertaining to these difficult documentation issues has to be considered on a case-by-case basis.
+Only RADV coding results from valid medical record submissions are used to substantiate payment.
+Invalid or a lack of a medical record submitted will potentially impact the payment error calculation.
+It is critical to understand all guidance pertaining to these documentation issues will be considered on a case-by-case basis.
 The guidance and examples are not exhaustive in content.
-Topics, guidance, and actions have been included based on experience of prior RADV samples, but every medical record is unique in format, legibility, content, organization, etc.
+Topics, guidance, and actions have been included based on experience of prior RADV samples, but medical records can be unique in format, legibility, content, organization, etc.

 The reviewers must first apply their expertise in documentation and official coding guidelines to each scenario.
 This guidance is organized in tables addressing the validity of medical record submission and attestations regarding enrollee name, signature, credentials, date of service, provider type, and other documentation issues.
 This guidance does not give advice for specific diagnosis coding; it does not contradict the ICD-9-CM Official Guidelines for Coding and Reporting.
+CMS reiterates the purpose of those official guidelines.